CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Espresso jumped onto the scene about 120 years ago as a way to brew coffee faster using steam instead of water.
-It turns out, even back then people, especially workers, wanted their caffeine fix faster, so not much has changed!
+It turns out, even back then, people, especially workers, wanted their caffeine fix faster — so not much has changed!
 Now pulling a shot was a lot faster, but using high-temperature steam made espresso that really didn’t taste all that great.
 As the machines evolved that steam was replaced with water under pressure and brewing at a lower temperature of 195 to 205 degrees.

-So that brings us to today—espresso is made using very finely ground coffee as shown below.
+So that brings us to today — espresso is made using very finely ground coffee as shown below.
 As you can see, a typical espresso grind is a bit finer than table sugar while the coarser grinds are more suitable for drip-style coffee.

 To make espresso, the finely ground coffee is placed in a filter basket held by a portafilter and compressed in a process called tamping.
-A typical dose of coffee for an espresso ranges from 7 grams for a single which makes about an ounce up to 18 grams or more for a double which makes about 2 ounces.
+A typical dose of coffee for an espresso ranges from 7 grams for a single, which makes about an ounce, up to 18 grams or more for a double, which makes about 2 ounces.

-An espresso machine heats brew water between 195 to 205 degrees which is forced through the coffee under a pressure of 8 to 9 bar.
+An espresso machine heats brew water between 195 to 205 degrees, which is then forced through the coffee under a pressure of 8 to 9 bar.
 1 bar is the atmospheric pressure at sea level and equals about 14.5 pounds per square inch so espresso brewing happens at about 125 pounds per square inch of pressure.
 Espresso machines range from high-end prosumers to more affordable single-boiler machines for beginners getting into home espresso brewing.

 Finding out which machine best suits your lifestyle is crucial to getting comfortable with the brewing process and crafting a beverage that you’ll really enjoy.
-If you don’t know where to start, check out our Complete Guide to Espresso Machines or if you want a quick rundown on our top picks for espresso lovers on a budget, here’s our Top 5 Espresso Machines Under $1,000.
+If you don’t know where to start, check out our Complete Guide to Espresso Machines.
+Or, if you want a quick rundown on our top picks for espresso lovers on a budget, here’s our Top 5 Espresso Machines Under $1,000.

-After the water introduces the right amount of pressure, the finely ground coffee restricts the water flow causing the pressure to build up and is the reason why very small changes to grind size make a big difference when making espresso.
+After the water introduces the right amount of pressure, the finely ground coffee restricts the water flow causing the pressure to build up.
+This is the reason why very small changes to grind size make a big difference when making espresso.
 If you want to know exactly how to dial in the right grind size for your specific brew method, check out our blog below.
 From there you can steam milk if you want to make a cappuccino, latte, flat white or any other milk beverage.

 It's not uncommon for the casual coffee drinker to be unaware that espresso is the base component of these popular drinks.
-A cappuccino for instance is a drink with three equal parts of espresso, steamed milk, and milk foam.
+A cappuccino, for instance, is a drink with three equal parts of espresso, steamed milk, and milk foam.
 Getting your hands on a premium entry level espresso machine like the Gaggia Classic Pro will equip you with the tools you need to start reproducing your favorite drinks from the cafe at home.

 Let’s move on to some espresso misconceptions.